GeaRSiX/BitIt/README.md

 ## Build

-The above build instructions are based on the _yotta_ build enviroment.
+The following build instructions are based on the _yotta_ build enviroment.
 1. First set the build target to the BBC micro:bit
 ```bash
 yt target bbc-microbit-classic-gcc